Southern Gage History

 making it the oldest church building in Wymore.
 A rectory &

-parish house was built on adjoining lots.
-The parish house was
+was built on adjoining lots.
+The parish house was razed in 1941

 and the church was deconsecrated after a minor fire in 2015.